Join us for the

 Seats fill quickly!
 Register today so you don't miss out!

 This course is accredited by the International Economic Development Council (IEDC).
-This course qualifies as a professional development training requirement needed to sit for the Certified Economic Developer (CEcD) examination.
-Successful completion also qualifies participants for admission to the Economic Development Institute accredited by IEDC.
+It fulfills one of the prerequisites for those who wish to take the examinations for the Certified Economic Developer (CEcD) designation.
+Successful completion also qualifies participants for admission to the Economic Development Institute.

 A diverse and experienced faculty of practitioners and academicians covers the key elements of economic development.
-The curriculum, shared by 19 courses across the country, is augmented by state- and region-specific subject matter.
+The curriculum, shared by other "basic" courses sanctioned throughout the United States and Canada, is augmented by state- and region-specific subject matter.
+Case studies are incorporated into this course to ensure real-world practicality and hands-on learning.

 The core curriculum covers the following: